Topology of Discrete Quantum Feedback Control: Topological equivalence of quantum channels

 to a non-Hermitian and nonunitary operator

 which we shall refer to as the matrix representation of $\mathcal{E}$ (see Appendix \ref{sec_CJ}).
-Throughout this paper, we use a symbol with a tilde to indicate an operator acting on the doubled Hilbert space.
+Throughout this paper, we use a symbol with a tilde to indicate an operator that acts on the doubled Hilbert space.

 Topological phases of matter are often studied for translationally invariant systems, where the Bloch band theory allows the momentum-space representation of a Hamiltonian \cite{MoessnerMoore_book}.
 Analogously, here we consider translationally invariant feedback control.
 We assume that a CPTP map satisfies